 In Avengers: Age of Ultron, the Tesseract appears in Thor's vision of the Infinity Stones.
 It is revealed that the Tesseract is merely the housing for the Space Stone, the true power inside.

-In Season 1, Episode 21, Baron Von Strucker, the leader of HYDRA, has been made aware that a Cosmic Cube is being created by M.O.D.O.C. and A.I.M. scientists.
+- In Avengers: Earth's Mightiest Heroes, Baron Von Strucker, the leader of HYDRA, has been made aware that a Cosmic Cube is being created by M.O.D.O.C. and A.I.M. scientists.
 He makes preparations to forcefully retrieve the Cube and use its reality warping powers to alter history and make it so that HYDRA won World War II.
 The Black Widow (who at the time is an undercover agent for S.H.I.E.L.D., tasked with infiltrating HYDRA and finding out what their plans are) realizing the potential danger that a war between HYDRA and A.I.M. would cause, goes to the Avengers for help.
 They hesitantly agree to assist and find that HYDRA and A.I.M. have already begun to engage each other in aerial combat over the city.
 Iron Man discovers that the ship in which M.O.D.O.C. is residing is the same ship housing the Cosmic Cube.
 The ship is shot down and crash lands in a building leaving M.O.D.O.C. damaged and the Cube discarded on the floor.
 Baron von Strucker and M.O.D.O.C. engage in combat over the Cube, but Strucker uses his dreadnaughts to quickly overpower M.O.D.O.C. and reaches to touch the Cube.
 However, in the nick of time, Hawkeye shoots an arrow from several buildings away to which Ant-Man is attached which reaches the Cube just before Strucker can touch it and punches him away.
 After a brief struggle, Captain America and the Baron begin to fight over the Cube and find themselves equally matched.
 They both jump for the Cube and end up touching it at the same time.
 Ultimately nothing changes and reality remains the same.
 Strucker, HYDRA, A.I.M., and M.O.D.O.C. are then carried away by S.H.I.E.L.D.

 - A replica of the Tesseract was included as part of the Phase One MCU box set.